cpsc3220/project1/TaskA/README.md

 - **Space character**: You can assume only space characters will be used to separate words in the input.
 However, your program should correctly handle the case where there are two or more spaces between words.

-- **Not enough words**:If the command specifies an option argument `-n` but one line of the inut file does not have `n` words, you can use the last word of that line as the key to sort that line.
+- **Not enough words**: If the command specifies an option argument `-n` but one line of the inut file does not have `n` words, you can use the last word of that line as the key to sort that line.

 - **Empty line**: You should use an empty string to sort any empty lines (i.e., lines that are just a newline or spaces and a newline character).

 - **File length**: May be pretty long!
 However, no need to implement a